 Even at this early stage in its life, we believe Amplenote has invested more energy than anyone into the place where "research" (i.e., note taking) and "productivity" collide.
 We warmed up by implementing automatic list sorting and flexible recursion, two features can't be found in any other note taking app.
 But now we want to cut to the heart of how effective people get things done.
 We want to help our users go from plan (task) to action (scheduled time to complete task).
 We want to build the most robust integration between to-do list and calendar that has ever been created.
 Which is less audacious than it might sound.

-Here's a sneak peek of what's coming to Amplenote this Summer:
+Here's a sneak peek of what's coming to Amplenote soon:

 A synced, drag-and-drop integration between Amplenote and Google Calendar or Outlook: coming soon!

-While we're not quite there yet (we estimate this might launch in early Summer), we've already completed the first step toward integration, and it's pretty cool in its own right.
+While we're not quite there yet, but we've already completed the first step toward integration, and it's pretty cool in its own right.
 Now, you can connect your existing Google or Outlook calendar to Amplenote, and have any scheduled task from your notes automatically synced to your calendar.
 Here's how it works.

 Step one: Connect a calendar